shaikhjunaidx/shaikhjunaidx/README.md

 ###

 <p align="left">I'm Junaid, a passionate software engineer with a knack for enhancing system efficiency and tackling complex technical challenges.
-When I'm not coding, you'll find me exploring the latest tech trends, cooking up new recipes, gaming, or playing the guitar.</p>
+I graduated with an MS in Computer Science from RIT, where I focused on computer vision, cloud computing, and big data.
+When I'm not coding, you'll find me exploring the latest tech trends, whipping up new recipes in the kitchen, gaming, or strumming my guitar.</p>

 ###